With the Turn of a Tassel

 We proceeded out of the auditorium into post-graduation hugs and so many pictures my cheeks get tired just thinking of it.
 Sports teams and AP classes scrambled to find everyone for group photos and few succeeded.
 Walking through the halls, graduates reminisced upon what were, at the time, the glory days.
 Everything was about to be different.
 But it wasn’t.
 Nothing was different.
 We may have just graduated, but we were still in high school.
 We still wore the identities we had crafted for ourselves over the past four years: the lax bro, the robotics captain, the prom queen, the valedictorian.
 At that moment, in that room, those titles still meant something.

 Then high school ended, for good, over and over again.
 It ended when my first friend left for college.
 It ended when I sat in my empty bedroom after my mom packed my life away into a university-bound minivan.
 It ended the first time I skipped a class to nap and nobody called my parents.
 It ended the first Tuesday night I went out to a bar.
 High school ended when I stayed up all night in the library writing a paper I had procrastinated all semester, and again, when I got a B- on it.
-It ended when the pictures on my walls were more of college friends than high school ones.
+It ended when more of the pictures on my walls were of college friends than high school ones.
 It ended the first time I got sick and had to go to the school infirmary, and I missed my mother more than I ever had before.
 High school ended when I came home for winter break, wasn’t invited to a party, and didn’t care.
 High school ended.

 The switch was never exactly difficult.
 It just kind of happened.
 I keep waiting to feel like an adult.
 Teachers told me this was part of the transition too, but I’m still waiting.
 I live on my own nine months out of the year, and nobody spares the chance to welcome me to adulthood when life gets complicated.
 But I’ve recently decided not to let this get to me.
 I was taught how to make flash cards, not live in the real world.
 So I mess up sometimes and flash the Bat-signal at my parents, and that’s okay.
-I’m saving that whole “adult” part for the next time I’m wearing a silly gown and shoes I regret in a room that can be blinked away in seconds.
+I’m saving the whole “adult” part for the next time I’m wearing a silly gown and shoes I regret in a room that can be blinked away in seconds.